Close Menu

 Q: What should I do in case of an emergency?

 A: In case of an emergency, visitors should contact the relevant authorities, such as the SBPD or the Santa Barbara County Sheriff’s Office, and follow their instructions.
-(See Also: Are The Pyramids Safe To Visit?
-A Guide)
+(See Also: Is Bangladesh Safe to Visit?
+A Traveler’s Guide)

 Q: Are there any natural disaster risks in Santa Barbara?